pmchrist/Capsule_Climate/notes.md

 # Current ToDo:
-1) Make sure that everything is calibrated to the initial original parameters
+1) Make sure that everything is calibrated to the initial original parameters           !
+Done
-2) Change visualization of Bunkruptcies from age to the global counter from model
+2) Change visualization of Bunkruptcies from age to the global counter from model       !
+Done
-3) Make main HH variables duplicated in the model for easier access
+3) Make main HH variables duplicated in the model for easier access                     !
+We can save Systainability Opinion and Uncertainty as it is done with Wealth and Income (it saves quantiles "W_20" etc.), but is it enough?
+And is it necessary at all?
+How would visualizations work?
+SEEMS MUCH HARDER THAN EXPECTED BROKE IT ALL DOWN, CANT FIND A PROPER PLACE TO ADD ADITIONAL DATA KEEPER

-4) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
-5) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - To Do)
+5) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - To Do)                                                  !
+Done
 6) Provided plots make sense but it seems there is a chaos region introduced.
 To quantify it we should expand plot to a phase plot, Heatmap for Opinion vs p_f, check size of chaotic region.
 Heatmaps can be probabiltiies of green adoption based on initial parameters.
+(Based on the previous point)
 	- Quantify stochasticity in the simulation with multiple runs.
 	- Check without opinion how smaller the chaos regions is.
     - Create a heatmap of initial opinion and probability of getting green economy.

 7) Add dynamic opinions.
 Make mapping for opinions and how they change function, the mapping can be based on all proposed metrics.
 But first we should try wealth, unemployment can be a sub case of low wealth, so it should cover the research.
 	- Try Cubic polynomial approximation - hysterisis for opinion change dynamics.
 	- Try sigmoid functions to be maping of different regions, for examples in EU discrepancy in opinions is lower than in US.
 	- Other ideas can be used for initialization of the model (political vs scientific)

+4) Find out why brown energy is always persistent in the economy and why it goes to 0 and bounces back in the green economy.
 8) Perform test on taxation of CP with high Emissions, progressive tax should work and introduce feeding loops.